Advanced Secrets

 This two-pass approach means secrets can reference other environment variables, and the rest of the store can reference secrets — everything resolves in a single consistent pass.

-When an admin password is set, secret values are encrypted before writing to store.json:
+When server.encryptionKey is set in config.yaml, secret values are encrypted before writing to store.json:

 AspectDetail